When Audio-LLMs Don't Listen: A Cross-Linguistic Study of Modality Arbitration: Methodology

 \subsection{Statistical Analysis}

-We report Wilson score 95\% confidence intervals \citep{wilson1927score} for all proportions.
-Because multiple trials may come from the same speaker (20,444 unique speakers across 57,602 trials), we also compute speaker-clustered bootstrap CIs \citep{cameron2008bootstrap}: resampling speakers with replacement and deriving CIs from 1,000 iterations.
-Bootstrap CIs are 1.4--2.9$\times$ wider than naive Wilson CIs, confirming some speaker-level clustering, but all primary findings remain robust.
+We report Wilson score 95\% confidence intervals for all proportions.
+Because multiple trials may come from the same speaker (20,444 unique speakers), we also compute speaker-clustered bootstrap CIs (1,000 iterations).\footnote{The bootstrap script computes TDR over all conflict trials (including ``other'' responses in the denominator), while pooled TDR excludes them.
+With $<$1\% parse failures, this produces at most $\sim$0.6pp discrepancy; all reported values use the pooled definition.} Cohen's $h$ quantifies effect magnitude.
+For pairwise language comparisons, we apply Bonferroni correction ($\alpha_{\text{adj}} = 0.0018$).

-With $n = 57{,}602$, statistical significance is expected for any real difference; we therefore report Cohen's $h$ \citep{cohen1988statistical} to quantify effect magnitude.
-By convention, $|h| = 0.2$ is small, $0.5$ medium, and $0.8$ large; the Gemini--Qwen2 TDR gap (16.6\% vs.\ 63.2\%) yields $h = 1.01$, a very large effect.
-For pairwise language comparisons (28 tests), we apply Bonferroni correction ($\alpha_{\text{adj}} = 0.0018$); all reported differences survive this correction.